 The Third Festival Newsletter

-The first edition of the Berkshire 2023 Festival is now available.
+The second edition of the Berkshire 2023 Festival is now available.
 This is an electronic only newsletter and will be published three or four times a year on the Provincial Websites.
-It is designed to keep you informed of how the 2023 Festival is progressing; what events are being planned at Provincial and Lodge Levels; and, in the near future, articles on how events have gone.
+It shows how we are making progress to our festival target and three exciting events.

 If you want to publicise and event please use the forms on the website and tell us how they went, send articles to firstname.lastname@example.org

 Message from the Anthony Howlett-Bolton OBE, Provincial Grand Master

 Our province has pledged to raise a total of £1.9 million during the festival’s five-year period.
 The festival will end in July 2023.
 I hope every Freemason will contribute as generously as their circumstances allow towards our festival.
 This can be done in a number of was outlined below but can I emphasis that regular giving of £10 a month throughout the festival period will qualify you for a festival jewel.